melvinmt/early-reader-app/SUPABASE_EMAIL_SETUP.md

 3. **Edit the Magic Link Template**
    - Click on **"Magic Link"** template
    - This is the template used by `signInWithOtp()` method
+   - **Note:** Even though it's called "Magic Link", we configure it to send OTP codes

 4. **Update the Template Content**